-В Book - may be purchased from the publisher or bookstore.
-BO Book (Optional) - may be purchased from the publisher or bookstore.
-DSK Material included in the 2023 Digital Study Kit.
-NEW Indicates new or updated material.
-OP All text references marked as Online Publications are available on a web page titled Complete Online Text References.
-SK Material included in the 2023 Study Kit.
-SKU Material included in both the 2023 CAS Study Kit and the 2023 Update to the 2022 Study Kit.
+В Book - may be purchased from the publisher or bookstore. ВО Book (Optional) - may be purchased from the publisher or bookstore. ОР All text references marked as Online Publications will be available by clicking the hyperlink within the syllabus.
+SK Material included in the 2025 Study Kit.
+SKU Material included in both the 2025 CAS Study Kit and the 2025 Update to the 2024 Study Kit.